usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _A Hero's Death_, by Fontaines D.C.
 - _Onda_, by Drum & Lace
 - _Crystallization_, by SAB
 - _All the Footprints You've Ever Left and the Fear Expecting Ahead_, by envy
 - _Frances the Mute_, by The Mars Volta
 - _勇気_, by betcover!!
-- _Landscape from Memory_, by Rival Consoles

 </details>